 Boasting some of the finest manor houses, country estates and gardens in the country, Buckinghamshire defines sophistication.
 Discover stone built temples as you meander around Stowe Landscape Gardens.
 Admire the Jacobean grandeur of Ascott House.
 Or visit Buckinghamshire Railway Centre on a ‘steaming day’ to ride a vintage locomotive.
-With the River Thames running through it, the Chilterns on the doorstep and luxury hotels to choose from, ‘Bucks’ has all the elements for a stylish stay in the country.
+With the River Thames running through it, the Chilterns on the doorstep and luxury spa hotels, Buckinghamshire has all the elements for a stylish stay in the country.

 A treasure trove of historic houses and rolling hills in England’s ‘Home Counties’.